civo/terraform-provider-civo/website/docs/d/instance.html.markdown

 }
 ```

-Get the Droplet by id:
+Get the Instance by id:

 ```hcl
 data "civo_instance" "myhostaname" {